dariye/react-inline-svg-icon/README.md

 # react-inline-svg-icon
-`react-inline-svg` is a simple react component that renders inline svg.
+`react-inline-svg-icon` is a simple react component that renders inline svg.

 # Features
 - Inline SVG